shabtronic/PiZero-FlashCom/README.md

 ```

-  "make flash" will now build your kernel, then upload to PI and reboot PI ( as long as SerialHandler() is being called)
+  "make flash" will now build your kernel, then upload to PI and reboot PI - too easy!

   To Do:

   Add compression - deflate,inflate to get the transfer times lower.

-  Test higher speeds!
+  Windowed output on the pc using #winname# tag or something similar!